BranoSundancer/AdiFix/README.md

 ## Prerequisites

 * Linux with:
-  * wget
+  * wget - only for download of external data, you can use curl instead
-  * socat
+  * socat - for the UDP handling (nc/netcat had some issues)
   * bash

-* dxcc perl script + recent cty.dat.
+* **dxcc** perl script + recent cty.dat.
 Useful for real country especially for special callsigns.

-* QRZ.com registration.
-Paid subcription is not needed, however number of queries is limited per day.
+* **QRZ.com registration** - paid **subcription is not needed** for basic XMLRPC queries, however number of queries is limited per day.
 One QSO takes 1-3 QRZ queries.
 Useful for callsign name.

-* Official AARL DXCC list in JSON format.
+* Official **AARL DXCC list** in JSON format.
 Useful for DXCC to country translation (CTY.dat and QRZ.com **do not** report proper AARL country names for DXCC 291 or 54).

 ## Install